 Becoming more relaxed may be a welcome by-product of mindfulness practice, but it is not the aim.
 As we develop mindfulness we begin to see our lives, our behaviours and relationships more clearly and this is not always easy.

 That is why the attitude we bring to the practice is one of kindness, patience and self-compassion.
 For further reading, a very interesting article appeared on the Huffington Post recently that discussed 11 common misconceptions of Mindfulness Meditation.

 Extensive research into 8-week MBSR and/or MBCT courses has shown that developing mindfulness has a significant positive effect on:

-Mindfulness Based Approaches have also been used to treat or to augment or support the treatment of: addiction, cancer, eating disorders, chronic pain, anxiety, suicide, borderline personality disorder, relationship enhancement in couples and many other areas.
+Mindfulness Based Approaches have also been used to augment or support the treatment of: addictions, cancer, eating disorders, chronic pain, anxiety, suicide, borderline personality disorder, relationship enhancement in couples and many other areas.
 There are mindfulness-based interventions at all levels of education, for parents, for carers, mindfulness in business, mindful leadership… the list continues to grow exponentially.